 Some people with WPW syndrome never have tachyarrhythmia and its associated symptoms.
 In those who do, symptoms usually begin between ages 11-50.
 The frequency and severity of the tachyarrhythmia varies from one person to another and may be associated with any or all of these symptoms:

-In rare cases, a person will go into cardiac arrest (the heart stops pumping) and lose consciousness.
+In rare cases, a person will go into cardiac arrest and lose consciousness.

-The doctor will ask about your symptoms and medical history, and perform a physical exam.
+The doctor will ask about your symptoms and medical history.
+A physical exam will be done.
 If you are having a tachyarrhythmia due to WPW syndrome, you will have normal or low blood pressure and a heart rate of 150-250 beats per minute.
 (A normal heart rate is 60-100 beats per minute.)

 Other tests may include: